core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Client Aliveness {#ssec-client-aliveness}

-As discussed in Section 12.5 of {{RFC8613}}, a server may use the Echo option {{I-D.ietf-core-echo-request-tag}} to verify the aliveness of the client that originated a received request.
+As discussed in Section 12.5 of {{RFC8613}}, a server may use the CoAP Echo Option {{I-D.ietf-core-echo-request-tag}} to verify the aliveness of the client that originated a received request.
 This would also allow the server to (re-)synchronize with the client's sequence number, as well as to ensure that the request is fresh and has not been replayed or (purposely) delayed, if it is the first one received from that client after having joined the group or rebooted (see {{ssec-synch-challenge-response}}).

 ## Cryptographic Considerations {#ssec-crypto-considerations}